tahneeames/microarthropod/README.md

 NMDS for treatment, epiphyte, and treatment x epiphyte

-Full code available for all data in main
+R code available for full data in main data and metadata can be found in the all_data branch graphics can be found in the allData_figures branch

-Preliminary data files and code can be found in the entsoc2020 branch Figures can be found in the all_graphs branch
+Preliminary data files and code can be found in the entsoc2020 branch